study-ORCATech-cloud/git-labs/LAB04-Reset-Vs-Revert/README.md

 # LAB04 - Reset vs Revert

-In this lab, you’ll explore two essential Git commands for undoing changes: `reset` and `revert`.
+In this lab, you'll explore two essential Git commands for undoing changes: `reset` and `revert`.
 Knowing when and how to use each helps you recover cleanly from mistakes without damaging your project history.

 ---